Peppermint Meltaways

 Instructions

-1. In a medium mixing bowl, combine all-purpose flour, cornstarch and salt.
-Whisk together to combine.
+- In a medium mixing bowl, combine the flour, cornstarch and salt.

-2. In a stand mixer fitted with paddle attached (or medium bowl with mixer) cream butter and powdered sugar until light and fluffy.
+- Using a stand mixer fitted with paddle attachment, or medium bowl with mixer, cream together the butter and powdered sugar until light and fluffy.

-3. Add in peppermint extract and beat for 10 seconds to combine.
+- Add in the peppermin extract and mix for 10 seconds, just to combine.

-4. Gradually add in flour mixture and mix until well blended.
+- Gradualy add in the flour mixture and mix until well combined.

-8. Bake in 350F oven for 10-12 minutes.
+Bake in 350°F oven for 10 – 12 minutes.
 The bottoms will be very lightly browned.

-9. Cool on cookie sheets for 5 minutes before transferring to wire racks.
+Cool the bakes cookies on the cookie sheets for 5 minutes before transferring to wire racks.

-10. Once cool, frost each cookie with frosting and sprinkle crushed peppermint candy canes on top of each cookie.
+Once cool, frost each cookie with frosting and sprinkle with crushed peppermint candy canes on top of each cookie.

 Notes